pedromoritz/dynamic-scheduler/README.md

 ## Dynamic Scheduler

-The dynamic scheduler targets application-class with the following characteristics:
+The dynamic scheduler targets an application class of pods with the following characteristics:

 - no volumes attached
 - stateless